Verifiable Credentials - OpenID Connect Authentication

 Nonce Proof

-Proofs are expected to carry a nonce claims.
+Proofs are expected to carry a nonce claim.
 The nonce lets CAS tell whether the wallet’s proof is fresh, instead of a replay.
-In OIDC4VCI, the wallet sends a proof showing it controls the key the credential should be bound to, and the spec says c_nonce is the main defense against replay of that proof.
+In OIDC4VCI, the wallet sends a proof showing it controls the key the credential should be bound to, and the c_nonce is the primary defense against replay of that proof.

 Without a nonce, an attacker who somehow gets hold of a previously valid proof could try to send it again and get a duplicate credential issued to the same key.